Automatic Data Repair: Are We Ready to Deploy?: Preliminaries

-\begin{definition} \textbf{Consistency Repair.} Given a set of rules $\Sigma$ over a relation $R$, and two instances $I$ and $I'$ of $R$, $I'$ is a repair of $I$ with respect to $\Sigma$ if $I'$ adheres to the rule set $\Sigma$, symbolized as $I \vDash \Sigma$. \end{definition}
+Based on constraints, to achieve data consistency, previous work~\cite{Beskales13relative, Chu13holistic} also offers other repair definitions, which are significant in algorithm understanding and deployment process: \begin{defn} \textbf{Tolerant Repair.} Given a set of constraints $\Sigma$ over a relation schema $R$, along with a set of modified constraints $\Sigma'$, and two instances $I$ and $I'$ of $R$. $(\Sigma', I')$ is a tolerant repair of $I$ if $I'$ adheres to the modified constraint set $\Sigma'$. \end{defn}

-According to this definition, the applied algorithms usually perform data repair with the goal of minimizing the \emph{cost} or \emph{cardinality} differences between $I$ and $I'$ based on specific scenarios ~\cite{Beskales10sampling}.

-Meanwhile, as errors can arise not only in the data but also in the given rules, several algorithms ensure database consistency by repairing both the data and given rules based on the concept of \emph{tolerant repair}~\cite{Beskales13relative, Song16cvtolerant, Chiang11unified}, which is defined as below.